 Source: Authors’ own analysis of the European Social Survey.

 Note: Higher scores on left-right scale indicate placement on the right of centre.
-‘Main activity’, ‘Born in country’, ‘Educational attainment’ and ‘ESS round’ omitted (see Annex 1 for full table)
+‘Main activity’, ‘Born in country’, ‘Educational attainment’ and ‘ESS round’ omitted (see Annex 1 for full table).

 3.6 Unfairness of Income Distribution is RELEVANT FOR support for redistribution in Ireland